zeeoale/ComfyUI-Image-Saver/README.md

 ## How to install?

 ### Method 1: Easiest (Recommended)
-If you have *ComfyUI-Manager*, you can simply search "**Save Image with Generation Metadata**" and install these custom nodes 🎉
+If you have *ComfyUI-Manager*, you can simply search "**ComfyUI Image Saver**" and install these custom nodes.

 ### Method 2: Easy